kytranl0/stonkFront/README.md

 ### Note
 While executing `npm run deploy`, two AWS commands will execute:
 * `aws s3 sync` - Syncs directories and S3 prefixes.
 Recursively copies new and updated files from the source directory to the destination.
 * `aws cloudfront create-invalidation` -Invalidate the file from edge caches.
 The next time a viewer requests the file, CloudFront returns to the origin to fetch the latest version of the file.

+If you would like to revert or delete all resources created by CloudFormation in AWS.
+You can run `aws cloudformation delete-stack --stack-name stonkfrontwebapp`

 Courtesy to https://github.com/ibliskavka/aws-angular-stack-starter